$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Appendix

 The row player $(\mu)$ may or may not know which matrix is operational (also with equal probabilities), while the column player $(\nu)$ is always ignorant of this fact.
 We denote by $\psi_\mu \in \{0,1,2\}$ the row player's persona, with $0$ denoting its ignorance of which matrix was picked, and $1,2$ its respective knowledge.
 Crucially, the agents receive their cumulative reward only at the end of the game rather than throughout.
 This implies that $\nu$ can only use $\mu$'s actions to infer this state of the world.
 Each agent selects its actions using on a Softmax policy (Eq.~\ref{eq:softmax_distribution}, with a known temperature of $0.1$) based on expected discounted long-term reward.
 In this game we simulate 2 types of row players: either with DoM level $k \in \{-1,1\}$.
 We also consider 2 types of $\nu$'s DoM level $\{0,2\}$.
+The informed DoM$(-1)$ row player ($\psi_{\mu_{-1}} \in \{1,2\}$) assumes the column player is uniform $Q_{\mu_{-1}}(a_\mu,\psi_{\mu_{-1}}) = E_{a_\nu \sim U}[u_\mu(a_\mu,a_\nu)]$.
+The DoM$(0)$ column player infers a posterior belief about the payoff matrix from the actions of the DoM$(-1)$ row player (Eq.~\ref{eq:dom_zero_belief_update}): For example, if the row player constantly plays $T$, this is a strong signal that the payoff matrix is $G^1$, as this action's q-value is $Q_{\mu_{-1}}(T,\psi_{\mu_{-1}}=1) = 2$ compared to $Q_{\mu_{-1}}(B,\psi_{\mu_{-1}}=1) = \sfrac{2}{3}$.
+This inference is depicted in Fig.~\ref{fig:zero_sum_game_deception_illustration}(A).
+Using these beliefs the column player computes the Q-value of each action: